MathiasGS/Uber-Coding-Challenge/README.md

 - Data storage: Azure Table Storage

 ## Frontend
 The frontend is implemented as a Polymer application.
-Polymer is developed, used and maintained by Google, which justified reliability assumptions, and provides a number of components for quickly building modern web applications.
+Polymer is developed, used and maintained by Google, which justifies basic reliability assumptions.
+It provides a number of components for quickly building modern web applications.
 Limited responsiveness was added to the layout to accommodate mobile devices.
 An OTS WYSIWYG-editor was used, but is encapsulated in a custom element to allow subsequent replacement.
 Manuel testing showed some reliability issues with this, particularly on Chrome and IE. Due to time constraints, I have not investigated a more robust alternative (or made one from scratch).